-The Educational Visit's Co-ordinator and staff at Derwent Hill Centre have prepared a comprehensive set of guidelines.
-The school has an appointed Educational Visit Co-ordinator, who will have
+The Educational Visit's Co-ordinator have prepared a comprehensive set of guidelines.
+The school has an appointed Educational Visit Co-ordinator.

 School trips must be authorised by the Headteacher and are subject to formal risk assessment, parental consent and insurance arrangements.